AlgoTaurus/algotaurus/README.md

 - Try to make the code to move as little as possible.
 - Try to minimize the number of lines needed to be executed.

-## Localization

-If you want to use AlgoTaurus in other languages, you can help translating it on [POEditor](https://poeditor.com/projects/view?id=91267).

-Localizers: Attila Krajcsi (Hungarian), Seyed Amir Hossein Yousefi (Persian)

 ## Changelog

 Upcoming version